Flight & Space Exploration

 Those with an interest in aerospace technology and the exploration of space, including but not limited to students interested in potential majors or minors in engineering, computer science, mathematics and the natural sciences, along with those interested in science fiction.

-Research Assistant Professor, Department of Aeronautics & Astronautics
+Research Associate Professor, Department of Aeronautics & Astronautics

 Dates & Times